avito-tech/android-ui-testing/README.md

 ### UITestConfig

-Use UITestConfig to tune library's parameters for your project
+Use UITestConfig to tune library's parameters for your project.

-Custom instrumentation test runner is the best place for it
+Custom instrumentation test runner is the best place for it.

 ## Core features

 ### Interceptors

-Functions that invokes before every action and assertion with all information about target and intention.
+Functions that are invoked before every action and assertion with all information about target and intention.

 #### Use cases

- - Log human readable walk-through of your tests (greatly increases report clarity)
+ - Log human readable walk-through of your tests (greatly increases report clarity).

 #### Setup